 The Bird with the Crystal Plumage

-Dario Argento is synonymous with the Giallo (Heavily stylised Italian Murder/Slasher) whereby one of his latter day and inferior films carries the very same moniker, similarly, his directorial debut the Bird with the Crystal Plumage counts among the most acclaimed and beloved movies in the cycle.
+Dario Argento is synonymous with the Giallo (Heavily stylised Italian Murder/Slasher) whereby one of his latter-day and inferior films carries the very same moniker, similarly, his directorial debut the Bird with the Crystal Plumage counts among the most acclaimed and beloved movies in the cycle.
 The man credited with its creation is Mario Bava and his 1963 film The Girl who knew too much and the far gorier film from 1971 that’s more immediately relatable to the “Giallo style” with A Bay of Blood (aka Twitch of the Death Nerve).
-That places Argento’s debut in an interesting position as when looking at his career from afar, the Italian fan-favourite is renowned from his gore and singled out for his questionable treatment of female characters.
+That places Argento’s debut in an interesting position as when looking at his career from afar, the Italian fan-favorite is renowned for his gore and singled out for his questionable treatment of female characters.
 That curiosity comes from the fact that the whirlwind and genre popularising success of the Bird with the Crystal Plumage is neither.

-Out now in a luxurious limited edition release from Arrow Video, Bird with the Crystal Plumage sees American author Sam Dalmas (Tony Musante) caught up in the web of a black gloved murderers games as he sees an attempted murder while walking past a lavish Roman art gallery.
+Out now in a luxurious limited edition release from Arrow Video, Bird with the Crystal Plumage sees American author Sam Dalmas (Tony Musante) caught up in the web of a black-gloved murderers games as he sees an attempted murder while walking past a lavish Roman art gallery.
 After being caught between the doors in the gallery, Dalmas starts to help a hapless police force out before he heads back home to America, a plot development that will have the uninitiated asking all sorts of questions – like, why would the police force put a civilian in harm’s way to catch a serial killer?
 And if there was going to be one, consistent genre-wide criticism of the Giallo it would be that quite often these films don’t really subscribe to conventional logic, or, to go even further, many of these films don’t make a lick of sense.

 Ennio Morricone has gone down as one of the greatest composers in modern history, from his work to Sergio Leone, to his collaborations with Elio Petri (Investigation of a Citizen Above Suspicion) and here with Argento, the broadness of styles he consumes into his soundscapes is beyond compare.
 Here he uses subtle but broody instrumentation to set up the unease of the skulking killer and he offsets that with arrhythmic jazz drumming, a ploy that many other composers have done before and since.
 The difference between those other examples and this, however, is that Bird with a Crystal Plumage has Ennio Morricone in the chair and he understands how the flow of music and the flow of a scene intersect one another better than just about anyone working either now or then.

 Giallo existed before and after Argento, but he piloted (or at least co-piloted) it through its peaks of popularity, some of his work played with broader inspirations (like science fiction in Tenebrae) or stuck to the generic convention (cat ‘o nine tails) but he was always there.
 It’s amazing to think then he started that journey as the finished article.
+He hit the ground running.
 If you have a hankering for the weird, flamboyance and sleaze of the Giallo – your best starting place is the Bird with the Crystal Plumage, it can be made no simpler than that.

 Jumping over to purveyors of this fine film in Arrow Video.
-With the label migrating their award winning releases to the opposite side of the Atlantic, the quality of their releases have improved yet again and in this limited edition release they have almost taken the home video release to an art form.
+With the label migrating their award-winning releases to the opposite side of the Atlantic, the quality of their releases have improved yet again and in this limited edition release they have almost taken the home video release to an art form.
 That is the aptest of analogies thanks to the box art from Candice Tripp, he has turned the titular crystal plumage into a piece of art that would turn the head of anyone with even a passing interest.
-While the extras couldn’t possibly match that apex, it does contains scores of new interviews, a commentary with Giallo historian Troy Howarth, an essay by Alexandra Heller-Nicholas and a general adulation of a loved film that you just find in your average studio release.
+While the extras couldn’t possibly match that apex, it does contains scores of new interviews, a commentary with Giallo historian Troy Howarth, an essay by Alexandra Heller-Nicholas and a general adulation of a loved film that you just don’t find in your average studio release.